-Evaluating a tax expenditure's effectiveness would require having a clear statement of its purpose and measuring whether it accomplishes that purpose.
+Evaluating a tax expenditure's effectiveness requires having a clear statement of its purpose and measuring whether it accomplishes that purpose.
 In general, a tax expenditure's purpose is to change taxpayers' behavior in some way.
-An effective tax expenditure would produce a large change in taxpayers' behavior for a small cost in lost revenue.
-An ineffective tax expenditure would reward people for doing what they would have done anyway.
+An effective tax expenditure produces a large change in taxpayers' behavior for a small cost in lost revenue.
+An ineffective tax expenditure rewards people for doing what they would have done anyway.